When I was a kid, whenever it was playtime with dolls, we would lay out all our dolls and their clothing items. Then we would “do a pick.”

 That’s where you take turns picking which doll or dolls you’ll play with and which outfits or accessories you’ll get to play with.
 Your playtime companion would take a turn picking her dolls, clothes, and accessories too.

-Today’s “Do a Pick” game features the following (click on the links to see the original outfits):
+Today’s “Do a Pick” game features the following:

 My #DoApick shorts on My YouTube Channel are a blast from the past!
 They let you choose from retro dolls and their clothing items and/or accessories, while imagining a fun playtime adventure from a bygone era.